nzunigag/SDS-385-Statistical-Models-for-Big-Data/Peer_Review/README.md

 # Peer Review

 During this course, we need to provide an evaluation of other students' assignments.
-Also, my assignments are evaluated by other students and they will provide me feedbacks regarding my math or my code.
+Also, my assignments are evaluated by other students and they will provide me feedback regarding my math or my code.

 - My reviews to other students can be found in [Peer Reviewer](Peer-Reviewer).
 - Other sudents evaluation of my assignments can be found in [Peer Reviewed](Peer-Reviewed).